vesoft-inc/nebula-docs/docs-2.0/nebula-studio/quick-start/st-ug-explore.md

 When data is imported, you can use the **Console** page or the **Explore** page to query graph data.

+!!!
+Note

+    Users can also perform the following query operations online through [Studio](https://playground.nebula-graph.io/explore).

-For example, if you want to query the edge properties of the player named _player100_ to the team named _team204_, you can perform these optional operations:
+For example, if you want to query the edge properties of the player named `player100` to the team named `team204`, you can perform these optional operations:

 * On the **Console** tab: Run `FETCH PROP ON serve "player100" -> "team204";`.
 The result window shows all the property information of this vertex.
 When the result returns, click the **View Subgraph** button and then you can view the vertex information in a visualized way.
 ![The information retrieved with Console](../figs/st-ug-036-1.png)